-Upgrades increasing a driver's FIA Categorisation for the Fanatec GT2 European Series may also be issued at any point in the season.
+Upgrades increasing a driver's FIA Categorisation for the GT European Series may also be issued at any point in the season.

-10.3.4 Double Derogations
+10.4.4 Double Derogations

-No more than one derogation will normally be given to any line-up of drivers competing in any round of the Fanatec GT2 European Series.
-This includes derogations to run with one driver.
+No more than one derogation will be given to any line-up of drivers competing in any round of the GT4 European Series.
+This includes derogations to run with two drivers.

 There are no limits on the number of upgrades in a line-up.
+No categorisation derogations will be accepted in a line-up which has already received a derogation to run with one driver in events.

-10.3.5 Penalties and Restrictions
+10.4.5 Penalties and Restrictions

 Drivers with derogations may receive additional restrictions on their driving time which will be decided by the SRO Sporting Board.
-A driver with a derogation may be awarded a Pit Stop Time Penalty, to be determined by the Sporting Board, and to be carried from the first instance of the derogation.
-Any such penalties may be set or adjusted during the Event up to one hour before the start of each Race.
+A driver with a derogation may be awarded additional penalty weight of up to 40 kg, or a pit stop time penalty, to be determined by the Sporting Board, and to be carried from the first instance of the derogation.
+Any such penalties may be set or adjusted at any time during the Event.
+Any driver derogations may be associated with maximum or minimum driving times.
+These will be specified in the confirmation document issued by the Sporting Board.